Church Rock uranium mill spill

 The Church Rock uranium mill spill occurred in the U.S. state of New Mexico on July 16, 1979, when United Nuclear Corporation's tailings disposal pond at its uranium mill in Church Rock breached its dam.
 The spill remains the largest release of radioactive material in U.S. history, having released more radioactivity than the Three Mile Island accident four months earlier.

-The mill, which operated from June 1977 to May 1982, was located on privately owned land about 17 mi northeast of Gallup, New Mexico, and was bordered to the north and southwest by Navajo Nation Tribal Trust lands.
-The milling of uranium ore produced an acidic slurry of ground waste rock and fluid (tailings) that was pumped to the tailings disposal area.
+The Church Rock uranium mill, which operated from June 1977 to May 1982, was located on privately owned land about 17 mi northeast of Gallup, New Mexico, bordered to the north and southwest by Navajo Nation Tribal Trust lands.
+The milling of uranium ore there produced an acidic slurry of ground waste rock and fluid (tailings) that was pumped to the tailings disposal area.

 The breach released more than 1100 ST of solid radioactive mill waste and 94 e6USgal of acidic, radioactive tailings solution into the Puerco River through Pipeline Arroyo.
 An estimated 1.36 ST of uranium and 46 curies of alpha contaminants traveled 80 mi downstream to Navajo County, Arizona, and onto the Navajo Nation.
 In addition to being radioactive and acidic, the spill contained toxic metals and sulfates.
 The spill contaminated groundwater and rendered the Puerco unusable to local residents, mostly Navajo peoples who used the river's water for drinking, irrigation, and livestock.
 They were not warned for days of the toxic dangers from the spill.

-The governor of New Mexico, Bruce King, refused the Navajo Nation's request that the site be declared a federal disaster area, limiting aid to affected residents.
+The governor of New Mexico at the time, Bruce King, refused the Navajo Nation's request that the site be declared a federal disaster area, limiting the aid affected residents could receive.
 The nuclear contamination event received less media coverage than that of Three Mile Island, possibly because it occurred in a very rural area not served by major media.
 The spill also happened in Native American country, among a community who reportedly did not have their concerns addressed by medical authorities.

 In 2003, the Church Rock Chapter of the Navajo Nation began the Church Rock Uranium Monitoring Project to assess environmental impacts of abandoned uranium mines; it found significant radiation from both natural and mining sources in the area.
-As of 2016, the EPA National Priorities List included the Church Rock tailings storage site, where "groundwater migration is not under control."
+As of 2016, the EPA National Priorities List included the Church Rock tailings storage site, where "groundwater migration is not under control".